North Muskegon Public Schools

-North Muskegon Public Schools is a public school district located in North Muskegon, Michigan.
+North Muskegon Public Schools is a public school district in West Michigan.
+It serves North Muskegon.
 It is a constituent of the Muskegon Area Intermediate School District in Muskegon County.

-It has an elementary school, middle school, and high school, all situated in one building.

-The School was recently awarded a Bronze Medal after their review of high schools throughout the country.
-The school is relatively small compared to its counterparts and has an average graduating class size of 60-80 pupils.
-North Muskegon Public Schools continues to perform with top tier schools in Muskegon County despite its size.

 In 2010, North Muskegon High School was noted as the top performing public school in the State of Michigan by the state Department of Education.

+History

+North Muskegon High School was built in 1935 and was known as the Frank E. McKee School.
+An elementary school addition was built in 1950.
+The high school gymnasium, known as the "Old Barn," due to its distinctive wood beams, was built around 1957.
+Several additions and renovations were built in 1998.

+Schools

+The district's elementary school, middle school, and high school are all situated in one building located at 1600 Mills in North Muskegon.